davidkim205/simple-keval/readme.md

 ### Step 4.
 Show Ko-Bench scores

-It is possible to check the performance metrics of the assistant's answers for each testset used.
+It is possible to check the performance metrics of the assistant's answers

 e.g.,